 Inflectra (infliximab-dyyb) is a biosimilar to Remicade (infliximab) approved for the same indications, with the exception of ulcerative colitis in pediatric individuals.
 For a full list of indications and details on the clinical trials information please refer to the package insert for Inflectra.
-The safety and efficacy of adalimumab (Humira) for the induction and/or maintenance of remission in individuals with moderately to severely active CD (Crohn's Disease Activity Index [CDAI] $\geq$ 220 and $\leq$ 450) was evaluated in four randomized placebo-controlled studies.
+The safety and efficacy of adalimumab (Humira) for the induction and/or maintenance of remission in individuals with moderately to severely active CD (Crohn's Disease Activity Index [CDAI] \geq 220 and \leq 450) was evaluated in four randomized placebo-controlled studies.
 Two of these studies evaluated Humira for induction of remission (defined as a CDAI <150), one study in individuals who were TNF antagonist naïve (CLASSIC-I) and the other in individuals who had lost response or were intolerant to Remicade (GAIN).
-Two of these studies evaluated Humira for maintenance of remission, both studies in individuals who were TNF antagonist naïve (CLASSIC-I) and the other in antagonist naïve (CLASSIC-II) and CHARM).
+Two of these studies evaluated Humira for maintenance of remission, both studies in individuals who were TNF antagonist naïve (CLASSIC-II and CHARM).